Data-driven Modeling of Conservation Laws (MOD600)

 Content

-Fundamental mathematical models for studying transport in continuous media, of general relevance for computational fluids engineering, chemical engineering, and biomedical engineering.
+Fundamental mathematical models for studying transport in continuous media of high relevance for computational fluids engineering, earth science, chemical engineering, and biomedical engineering.
 Basic analysis of the wave structure inherent in the models as well as numerical discretization techniques are covered.
-Coding exercises/projects will be given on practical cases.
-Such models have a wide range of applications within fluid mechanics, chemical engineering, earth science, biomedical engineering, and material science, to mention some examples.
+Coding exercises/projects in combination with analytical calculations will be given on practical cases.
+The combination of such mathematical models, built on well-established physical laws and principles, and observation data provides a powerful approach to develop new computational tools for predicting unseen scenarios.

 Learning outcome